jouvetg/igm_old/doc/Inverse-modeling.md

 All the data need to be assemblied in 2D raster grid in an netcdf file (called by default observation.nc) using convention variable names but ending with 'obs'.
 E.g. observation.nc contains fields 'usurfobs' (observed top surface elevation), 'thkobs' (observed thickness profiles, use nan or novalue where no data is available), 'icemaskobs' (this mask from RGI outline serve to enforce zero ice thickness outside the mask), 'uvelsurfobs' and 'vvelsurfobs' (x- and y- components of the horizontal surface ice velocity, use nan or novalue where no data is available), 'thkinit' (this may be a formerly-inferred ice thickness field to initalize the inverse model, otherwise it would start from thk=0).

+**I have prepared the observation file for nearly all glaciers of the world.
+If you have a region or glacier of interest, feel free to drop me any email at guillaume dot jouvet at unil dot ch with the RGI number of lon/lat coordinates of the region of interest so that I can send you the corresponding observation file.**

 # Asumption on the ice flow control

 Optimizing for both Arrhenius factor (A) and sliding coefficient (c) would lead to multiple solutions as several combinations of the two may explain the observed ice flow similarly.
 To deal with this issue, we introduce a single control of the ice flow strenght (named as 'strflowctrl' in IGM) $\tilde{A}$ = A + lambda c, where A is the Arrhenius factor that controls the ice shearing from cold-ice case (low A) to temperate ice case (A=78), c is a sliding coefficient that controls the strength of basal motion from no sliding (c=0) to high sliding (high c) and lambda=1 is a given parameter.